-Writing a Kubernetes Deployment by hand means remembering the nesting of selectors, pod templates, probes, and resource blocks.
+Writing a Kubernetes Deployment by hand means remembering the nesting of selectors, pod templates, probes, and resource blocks — and getting any of it wrong produces an error that is often difficult to interpret.
 This builder generates a correct, apply-ready manifest — plus an optional Service — from a few inputs.

 How it works